How the RAF heroically defended the British Isles against overwhelming odds in WWII

 Britain 'stands alone' against Hitler

-The fall of France to the Nazis in June 1940 left Britain as the only country still fighting against Hitler.
+The fall of France to the Nazis in June 1940 left Britain as the only major country still fighting against Hitler in Western Europe.

-It had only taken the German army ten months to control most of Western Europe.
+It had only taken the German army about ten months to control most of Western Europe.

 On the 16th of July 1940, Hitler issued the Führer Directive No. 16, which outlined his plans for the invasion of Britain, codenamed Operation Sealion.

-Hitler began assembling his air forces, the Luftwaffe, on the airfields in Belgium and France.
+Hitler had begun assembling his air forces, the Luftwaffe, on the airfields in Belgium and France.

-The Luftwaffe, under Hermann Göring's command, was tasked with preparing the way for a future landing of German troops by trying to nullify British air defences through continuous air raids.
+Hermann Göring commanded the Luftwaffe, and he gave it the job of preparing the way for a future landing of German troops, so that it could disable British air defences through continuous air raids.

-Thanks to their experience from the campaigns in Poland and France, the German pilots were much more prepared.
+Thanks to their experience from the campaigns in Poland and France, the German pilots were generally better prepared.

 British radar defences

-In the months prior to the Battle of Britain, the British had been developing their radar system.
+In the months prior to the Battle of Britain, the British had developed their radar system.

-This system was able to detect incoming enemy aircraft and direct British fighter planes to intercept them.
+This system was able to detect incoming enemy aircraft and direct British fighter planes to intercept them in many cases.

-A new, sophisticated system of defence was built around these new radar sites, known as the Dowding System.
+A new, advanced system of defence was built around these new radar sites, known as the Dowding System.

 The Dowding System was the name given to the British air defence system, named after the British Chief Air Marshal Hugh Dowding.

-It was a network of radar stations, anti-aircraft guns, and fighter aircraft controlled by the RAF.
+It was a network of radar stations backed by anti-aircraft guns, with RAF fighter aircraft directed through the same control system.

-British success against the German attacks relied predominantly on the effective cooperation of the air force with this new technology.
+British success against the German attacks relied mainly on the effective coordination of the air force with this new technology, plus steady supplies of pilots and aircraft.

 Stage 1: The Channel Battles

-However, in order to defeat the Royal Navy and gain air superiority, the Germans needed to control the English Channel.
+However, in order to defeat the Royal Navy and gain control of the air, the Germans needed to control the English Channel.

 The Luftwaffe began a campaign of attacks on British ships and shipping convoys in the Channel.

-The first German raids took place on 10 July 1940 and continued for around a month.
+The first German raids took place on 10 July 1940 and had continued for roughly a month.

-These were small-scale raids targeting British shipping convoys initially.
-The purpose of these raids was to test British defences and gather intelligence on Britain's air defence capabilities.
+These were small-scale raids which initially targeted British shipping convoys.
+The purpose of these raids was to test British defences and gather information about Britain's air defence ability.

 This period of fighting became known as the 'channel battles'.
-However, despite suffering heavy losses, the Royal Navy remained in place and prevented any German troops from crossing.
+However, after suffering heavy losses, the Royal Navy remained in place and prevented any German troops from crossing.

 The Luftwaffe then turned their attention to trying to destroy the Royal Air Force and their airfields.